Have you been suffering from migraines or know someone that does?

 Decrease in mood

-Versus, if your migraines are properly treated by practitioners who specialise in this area:
+Versus, if your migraines are properly treated by practitioners who excel in this area:

 A return to physical activities